 Considerations for burial

 1. Choice of resting place

 If burial is your preferred option, you'll need to decide whether there is an existing family grave that is right for your child, or whether to consider a new grave which may be used by other family members in time.
-For new graves the main decision is which cemetery to choose, a church, council or privately-owned cemetery, or a woodland burial site.
+For new graves the main decision is which cemetery to choose: a church, council or privately-owned cemetery, or a woodland burial site.
+Some privately owned burial sites may not charge for those under 18 years.

 2. Order of events

 Most people choose a service first followed by interment, but you are free to organise the events in whichever way you prefer.
 It's also up to you who you invite at each stage and how public or private you wish to make the day.

-3. Choice of coffin or casket

-Choosing a coffin for your child must just seem wrong.
+3. Choice of coffin or casket Choosing a coffin for your child must just seem wrong.
 We understand this is often a very hard decision so, alongside traditional wood or painted coffins, we offer alternatives.
 Increasingly we find the most appropriate coffin for a child has been themed towards their favourite pastimes; sports, hobbies, characters or other pastimes and passions.
 We also offer eco-friendly alternatives in wool, willow or wicker and these can come in grey, gold and cream colours.

-The service

-1. Who will lead the ceremony?
+> The service 1.
+Who will lead the ceremony?